Nutanix-APJ/NHTD1/AD/AD.rst

 .. code-block:: bash

-  acli image.create AutoDC container=Images image_type=kDiskImage source_url=https://s3.amazonaws.com/get-ahv-images/AutoDC2.qcow2
+  acli image.create AutoAD container=Images image_type=kDiskImage source_url=http://10.42.194.11/workshop_staging/AutoAD.qcow2

 Now we are going to create an AD VM from image AutoDC.
 AD is a pre-requirement of File Service.
 This AD service is different from the AD service created from a Windows Server.
 We use it just to simplify the lab and you can take a brief view of file service deployment.